ckarwin/COSI/Data_Challenge_Home/README.md

 </p>

 ## Required Software <br />
-The python module is meant to be used with the MEGAlib code, available [here](http://megalibtoolkit.com/home.html).
+The data challenge module requires the MEGAlib code, available [here](http://megalibtoolkit.com/home.html).
 Among other things, MEGAlib simulates the emission from any (MeV) gamma-ray source, simulates the instrument response, and generates the simulated data for a given detector design, exposure time, background emission, etc. See the above link for more details regarding the MEGAlib package.

-Examples for running MEGAlib can be found in this repository in the folders "Simulation_Challenge" and "GRB170817A".
+## Getting Help <br />
+For any help/problems with running the data challenge module please contact me at: ckarwin@clemson.edu.

 ## Purpose <br />
-The primary code in this folder is **Run_MEGAlib_module.py** and **Process_MEGAlib_module.py**, which is called with **client_code.py**.
-The Run_MEGAlib_module is essentially a python wrapper for running MEGAlib.
-The Process_MEGAlib_module processes the main MEGAlib input/output.
-The modules can be ran directly from the command line, or submitted to a batch system, which allows them to be easily employed for generating multiple simulations.
-Here, the code is applied to the specific case of TXS 0506+056 for AMEGO.
+The primary code in this folder is **Run_Data_Challenge_module.py**, which is called with **client_code.py**, with the main input parameters passed via **inputs.yaml**.
+The main purpose of the code is to simulate the all-sky data that will be observed by COSI.
+The modules can be ran directly from the command line, or submitted to a batch system, which allows them to be easily employed for generating multiple/long simulations.

-## Getting Help and Additional Development <br />
-For any help/problems with running the code please contact me at: ckarwin@clemson.edu.
-The main modules can easily be further developed for any MEGAlib tasks.
-I am happy to help with this if there are any specific requests!

 <p align="center">
 <img width="700"  src="Images/Total_bin1.png">